General Travel Conditions

 - appears untimely when starting the trip or

-If the tour operator terminates the contract under this clause, the tour operator maintains the right to the travel price; however, the tour operator must deduct the value of the saved expenses as well as those advantages, which the tour operator obtains from another use of the unused service, including amounts paid to the tour operator by the service providers.
+7.2 If the Tour Operator terminates the contract in accordance with this clause, the Tour Operator maintains the right to the travel price; however, the Tour Operator must deduct the value of the saved expenses as well as those advantages, which the Tour Operator obtains from the use of the unused service, if such, including amounts refunded to the Tour Operator by the third party service providers.

 8.1 Notification of defects

-Insofar as the tour operator could not remedy the situation as a result of a culpable omission of the defect notification, the traveler cannot assert any reduction claims according to Sec.
-651 m BGB or claims for damages according to Sec.
-651 n BGB.
+Insofar as the Tour Operator could not remedy the situation as a result of the Traveler’s a culpable omission of giving a defect notification, the Traveler cannot assert any reduction claim according to Art 7:508 sect 4 DCC or claim for damages according to Art 7:508 sect.
+5 DCC.

-If the notification of the defect is obviously not futile or otherwise unreasonable, the traveler is obliged to inform the tour guide at the holiday destination or on board without delay.
-If a tour guide on site does not exist, any travel deficiencies are to be reported to the tour operator at the registered office.
-The traveler will be informed about the contact details of the tour guide or of the tour operator in the contract description, but at the latest with the travel documents.
+If the notification of the defect is obviously not futile or otherwise unreasonable, the Traveler is obliged to inform any travel deficiencies without undue delay to the Tour Operator’s management team on board or to the Tour Operator’s head office.
+The Traveler will be informed about the contact details of the Tour Operator in the contract description, but at the latest with the travel documents.

 8.2 Deadline before termination

-If, due to a defects as specified in Sec.
-651 i para 2 BGB, a customer wants to terminate the travel contract, as the defect is substantial, pursuant to Sec.
-651 l BGB, he has to set a reasonable deadline for the remedy.
-This does not apply if remedial action is denied by the tour operator or if the immediate remedy is necessary.
+If, due to a defect as specified in Art 7:510 DCC, a Customer wants to terminate the travel contract, as the defect is substantial he has to set a reasonable deadline for the remedy.
+This does not apply if remedial action is denied by the Tour Operator or if the immediate remedy is necessary.

 8.3 Baggage loss, luggage damage and delayed luggage

-The tour operator strongly recommends that damage or delays in the delivery of air travel be reported immediately on the spot by means of a claim notice (P.I.R. = Property Irregularity Report) to the responsible airline.
-Airlines usually refuse refunds if the claim’s form has not been completely filled out.
+The Tour Operator strongly recommends that damage or delays in the delivery of air travel be reported immediately on the spot by means of a claim notice (P.I.R. = Property Irregularity Report) to the responsible airline.
 The claim notice is to be filed within seven days if the luggage is damaged and within 21 days after delivery if the luggage is delayed.
-Incidentally, the loss, damage or misdirection of baggage must be reported to the tour operator or the local agent of the tour operator.
+Incidentally, the loss, damage or misdirection of baggage must be reported to the Tour Operator or the local agent of the Tour Operator.

 9. Limitation of liability